Sheer Heart Attack: Background and recording

 Mixing commenced in the middle of September.
 The band were still overdubbing at this point, so they hired someone to deliver tapes from recording studio to mixing studio via motorcycle.
 The heart of the mixing sessions took place at Trident Studios, and one or two days was spent mixing each of the majority of the songs.
 "Brighton Rock", on the other hand, took four days to mix, with six hours' worth of different mixes created during that time.
 Each song was mixed in little edited sections that were about fifteen to twenty seconds in length.
 At this point, Trident had just installed a 24-track machine in their studio that had been around since 1972, but was not functioning until 1974.
 In fact, the album was Trident's first 24-track project.
-Even though Trident had expanded their recording flexibility by eight tracks, it still wasn't enough to mix each track individually.
+Even though Trident had expanded their recording flexibility by eight tracks, this was still not enough to be able to mix each track individually.
 "Bring Back That Leroy Brown", for example, had 70 vocal tracks and had to be mixed down to work with the 24-track mixer.

-On 20 September, it was announced the band were attempting to secure a release date for the album of 1 November, though it seemed unlikely they would be done in time to meet that deadline.
+On 20 September, it was announced the band were attempting to secure a release date for the album of 1 November, though it seemed unlikely that they would be finished in time to meet that deadline.
 They mixed "Now I'm Here", which was the last thing to be mixed, on 22 October.
 May did an interview the next day (which was published on 26 October) that explained what finishing the album was like.
 In total, the band used four different studios in the making of Sheer Heart Attack: most of the backing tracks were recorded at Rockfield, two backing tracks and some guitar overdubs were recorded at AIR Studios, most of the overdubs and one backing track were recorded at Wessex, and the mixing was done at Trident.